catmando/LocoRuby/README.md

     </script>
 </head>
 <body>
 Loading Application...
-If this message does not go away, then check to see that your browser is not blocking popups.
+If this message does not go away, then check to see that you are running the LocoRuby.exe and that your browser is blocking popups.
 </body>
 </html>
 ```